Discriminative-Generative Target Speaker Extraction with Decoder-Only Language Models: Introduction

-In contrast, target speaker extraction (TSE)~\cite{wang19h_interspeech,vzmolikova2019speakerbeam,delcroix2020improving,hao2020unified,li20p_interspeech,Zhang2020XTaSNetRA,xu2020spex,ge2020spex+,wang2021neural,ge2021multi,liu2023x,hao2024x,elminshawi2022new} focuses on extracting a desired speaker from a mixture using auxiliary speaker information, offering a more flexible and application-oriented solution.
-Recently, TSE has emerged as an effective paradigm to address the limitations of conventional speech separation, particularly in scenarios where the number of speakers in a mixture is unknown.
-By leveraging reference speech, TSE models aim to extract only the target speaker from complex acoustic mixtures, making them more suitable for real-world applications.
-As illustrated in Fig.~\ref{fig:tytse}, a typical TSE framework follows an encoder–separator–decoder architecture, which can be implemented either in the time–frequency domain using STFT/iSTFT or directly in the time domain via convolutional operations.
-Most existing TSE approaches employ a speaker embedding extractor to derive a compact representation of the target speaker from the reference utterance, which is then used to guide the separation process.
-However, such embedding extractors are commonly optimized for speaker recognition rather than TSE, and may discard fine-grained information contained in the reference speech.
-This mismatch can limit the effectiveness of embedding-based TSE methods.
-Consequently, speaker-embedding-free TSE approaches~\cite{zeng2023sef,hu2024smma,yang2024target,11012711} have been proposed to exploit reference speech representations directly, enabling more precise and efficient target speaker extraction.
+In contrast, target speaker extraction (TSE)~\cite{wang19h_interspeech,vzmolikova2019speakerbeam,hao2020unified,li20p_interspeech,ge2020spex+,wang2021neural,ge2021multi,liu2023x,hao2024x,elminshawi2024new} focuses on extracting only the desired speaker from a mixture with the help of an enrollment utterance.
+This formulation is especially attractive in realistic applications, where the number of interfering speakers may be unknown and only one target speaker is of interest.
+A typical TSE system follows an encoder–separator–decoder architecture in either the time domain or the time-frequency domain.
+Most existing TSE methods rely on a speaker embedding extractor to derive a compact representation from the enrollment speech and then use this representation to guide target extraction.
+However, speaker embedding extractors are usually optimized for speaker recognition rather than TSE.
+As a result, they may discard fine-grained acoustic details that are useful for accurate target reconstruction.
+To mitigate this mismatch, speaker-embedding-free TSE methods~\cite{zeng2023sef,hu2024smma,yang2024target,11012711} have been proposed to exploit reference speech representations more directly.